VLA FRAMEx. III. Circumnuclear Radio Emission Mechanisms in Hard X-ray Selected Active Galactic Nuclei: Summary and Conclusions

 There is a reserve of unresolved structure in the radio between $\sim1-100~{\rm pc}$ that neither the VLBA nor the VLA are able to observe (between the VLA's longest baseline in A-config compared to the VLBA's shortest baseline).
 Exploring the entire FRAMEx sample at these intermediate spatial scales with detailed morphological studies that can fill the missing spatial scales will help to further constrain the source of the radio emission by showcasing any extended structure that is resolved away when observed with the VLBA but unresolved with the VLA.
 For example, jet interpretations of the radio emission may be supported if higher-resolution imaging depicts linearly projected features.
 On the other hand, AGN wind production may be supported if no new morphology is detected at the intermediate spatial scales.

-Such observations may include using the \textit{enhanced} Multi-Element Remotely Linked Interferometer Network (\textit{e}-MERLIN) to further close the gap, where a 5 GHz observation with $0\farcs05$ resolution can probe down to $\sim10$ pc spatial scales at the 40 Mpc limiting distance of FRAMEx.
+Such observations may include using the \textit{e}-MERLIN interferometer to further close the gap, where a 5 GHz observation with $0\farcs05$ resolution can probe down to $\sim10$ pc spatial scales at the 40 Mpc limiting distance of FRAMEx.
 A recent example was \cite{2024MNRAS.52711756M}, who observed NGC~1068 using \textit{e}-MERLIN and combined those observations with FRAMEx VLA observations to produce highly resolved imaging ($0\farcs12\times0\farcs05$ or $10~{\rm pc}\times4~{\rm pc}$), revealing a new southern component.
-Upcoming radio telescopes are ideally positioned to probe the missing spatial scales, such as the Square Kilometer Array \citep{2019arXiv191212699B} or the next generation VLA \citep[ngVLA;][]{2018ASPC..517....3M}, and may provide a wider range of frequencies and deeper sensitivities and at the same time a wide range of spatial scales.
+Upcoming radio telescopes are ideally positioned to probe the missing spatial scales, such as the Square Kilometre Array Observatory \citep{2019arXiv191212699B} or the next generation VLA \citep[ngVLA;][]{2018ASPC..517....3M}, and may provide a wider range of frequencies and deeper sensitivities and at the same time a wide range of spatial scales.
 For example, utilizing the multi-configuration aspect of the ngVLA, an observer can combine the mid-baseline stations with the spiral array configuration to achieve a resolution of $\sim0\farcs03$ mas at 5 GHz, which spans about 3 pc for a source at a distance of 20 Mpc.\footnote{\url{https://ngect.nrao.edu}}

 Lastly, simulations and theoretical modeling may further constrain the radio emission mechanisms.
 While simulations of collimated jet activity at physical resolutions of subparsec and kiloparsec scales exist \citep{2023ARep...67.1275T,2023ApJ...948...25N}, further high-resolution theoretical models are needed to account for all radio emission mechanisms at the intermediate spatial scales.